bboynton97/Cancer_Prediction_NN/README.md

 Fortunately, by and large the program works well.
 The known errors consists mostly of NN training bugs.
 This is largely due to the activation function and loss function used in the backpropegation process.

 For the activation function, a `tanh` function is used.
-This is a fairly old and outdated.
-It was chosen because it is the most straightforward activation function and can easily be implemented with all the design patterns chosen.
+This is a fairly old and outdated activation function.
+It was chosen because it is the most straightforward activation function and can easily be implemented with all the design patterns being used.
 Ideally, a larger-scale neural network would use a `RELU` or `leaky RELU` activation function on the hidden layers and a `softmax` function on the final layer.
 However, this was far outside the scope of the project.

 The same principle applies to the loss function, but less so.
-This NN uses an `Root Mean Squared` loss function.
+This NN uses a `Root Mean Squared` loss function.
 This is sufficient for the datasets used, but wouldn't be ideal for more complicated datasets.

 Finally, there are some exploding/vanishing gradient issues on both datasets.
 The XOR dataset provides the best accuracies, but because of the randomly initialized beginning connection weights, the gradients can still sometimes "explode" or "vanish".
 This can be seen when every inference does not return a value (exploding) or when every inference returns either 1 or 0 (vanishing).
 In this case, simply quit the program and restart to get better results.